rabite0/hunter/README.md

 * Multi-file selection
 * Enter directories/select files using external command like fzf
 * ranger import for bookmarks/tags
-* minibuffer with completion and filename/selection/tab/directory substitution
+* Minibuffer with completion and filename/selection/tab/directory substitution
-* subprocess viewer that shows output of started subprocesses
+* Subprocess viewer that shows output of started subprocesses
-* exit and cd into last directory and put selected files into shell variables
+* Exit and cd into last directory and put selected files into shell variables
-* slide up animation for previews for a smoother experience (configurable)
+* Slide up animation for previews for a smoother experience (configurable)
-* fffast
+* Can show icons with the [right fonts](https://github.com/ryanoasis/nerd-fonts)

 ## Known to work on: